kokkos/kokkos.github.io/content/blog/2025-06-kokkos-fft.md

 | Speed up | x 1 | x 49.9 | x 1852 | x 3307 | x 1129 | x 1562 |

 As expected, the Python version is the simplest in terms of lines of code (LOC).
 With Kokkos and kokkos-fft, the same logic can be implemented without significantly increasing the source code size (roughly 1.5 times longer).
 However, the performance gain is enormous, allowing a single and simple code runs on multiple architectures efficiently.
-Note that this performance improvement largely reflects the fact that KokkosFFT is using the various optimized hardware-specific FFT libraries under the hood.
+Note that this performance improvement largely reflects the fact that kokkos-fft is using the various optimized hardware-specific FFT libraries under the hood.

 # Future developments